-- Significant anxiety and fear is presenting as a real barrier to participation.
+- Autistic people and their families have expressed despair about the indignity of having to outline their personal challenges and deficits in great detail to a stranger, again and again. - Significant anxiety and fear are real barriers to participation.
 Some have not been able to complete the assessment.
-Under the proposed changes this would mean they would be treated as withdrawing their access request. - Disturbingly some have reported a heightened risk of self-harm such is the anxiety that this proposal provokes. - Heightened impacts have been reported by those with a history of trauma, abuse or violence. - Significant burdens on autistic parents who will have to attend their own assessment, as well as their child's assessment. - Requirements for a third party to speak privately to the assessor undermines the agency and dignity of the person with disability.
+Under the proposed changes this would mean they would be treated as withdrawing their access request. - Disturbingly some have reported a heightened risk of self-harm such is the anxiety that this proposal provokes. - Heightened impacts have been reported by those with a history of trauma, abuse or violence.

+• The significant burden on parents and carers, particularly autistic parents who will have to attend their own assessment, as well as their child's assessment.